leo-golang/.github/profile/README.md

 <p align="center">Leo – The King of REST APIs written in Go</p>

 ## About
-Leo - High-Performance Rest API Framework written in Go (Golang), designed for speed, efficiency, and developer-friendly APIs.
+Leo - High-Performance REST API Framework written in Go (Golang), designed for speed, efficiency, and developer-friendly APIs.
 Leo provides a lightweight yet powerful architecture that scales effortlessly from small projects to enterprise-level applications.

 With its intuitive CLI tool, LEO enables developers to **quickly scaffold projects, manage models,